anastasiyapt/rsschool-cv/cv.md

 ## Summary

-A junior from end developer eager to master HTML, CSS and JS.
+A junior front end developer eager to master HTML, CSS and JS.

 ## Skills